CBA Home

 2.2 Prioritize sources

-Books - good for analysis and long-term view, not immediate reaction
+Books - good for analysis and long-term view; especially good for historical analysis and research.

 Academic journals - professional conversations; some articles may be narrowly focused